Multiplex Network Regression: How do relations drive interactions?: Methodology

-with $S_{\mathbf{\beta}}= \sum_{i,j} \prod_{l=1}^r{R_{l,ij}^{\beta_l}}(\Xi_{ij}-A_{ij})$.
+with $S_{\bm{\Theta}}= \sum_{i,j} \prod_{l=1}^r{\left(R^{(l)}_{ij}\right)^{\theta_l}}(\Xi_{ij}-A_{ij})$.

-Although the numerical maximisation of \cref{eq:hyperlike} is difficult, for $m\ll\sum_{ij}{\Xi_{ij}}$ we can approximate the multivariate hypergeometric distribution with a multinomial distribution.
-Therefore \cref{eq:hyperlike} as a function of $\mathbf\beta$ can be approximated up to constants by
+Although the numerical maximisation of \cref{eq:hyperlike} is difficult, for $m\ll\sum_{ij}{\Xi_{ij}}$ we can approximate the Wallenius non-central multivariate hypergeometric distribution with a multinomial distribution with appropriately chosen probabilities $p_{ij}=\Xi_{ij}\Omega_{ij}/\sum_{kl}\Xi_{kl}\Omega_{kl}$ (cf.~\citep{zingg2019entropy}).
+Because $\sum_{ij}{\Xi_{ij}}\approx m^2$, the multinomial approximation holds even for small networks.
+Therefore \cref{eq:hyperlike} as a function of $\bm\Theta$ can be approximated up to constants by

-We obtain the MLE $\hat\beta=\text{argmax}_\beta(L(\beta|\mathcal I))$ of \cref{eq:multinomlike} by solving numerically the system given by $\nabla L(\beta)=0$.
-Each component of the gradient of the log-likelihood $\nabla \log(L(\beta))$ is then given by
+We obtain the MLE $\bm{\hat\Theta}=\text{argmax}_\Theta(L(\bm\Theta|\mathcal I))$ of \cref{eq:multinomlike} by solving numerically the system given by $\nabla L(\bm\Theta)=0$.
+Each component of the gradient of the log-likelihood $\nabla \log(L(\bm\Theta))$ is then given by

+Thanks to the asymptotic properties of MLEs, we can compute the confidence intervals for the parameters estimates $\bm{\hat\Theta}$.
+With $c$ as the appropriate $z$-critical value for a given confidence (e.g., $1.96$ for $95\%$ confidence intervals), the confidence interval for one parameter estimate $\hat\theta_l$ is given as follows: